 Phobias are anxiety disorders involving fear or anxiety that is excessive or out of proportion to the object or situation.
-Clinicians assess whether a client’s fear or anxiety is normal or excessive by using factors specific to cultural norms.
+Clinicians, with an MA in Counseling, will assess whether a client’s fear or anxiety is normal or excessive by using factors specific to cultural norms.

 An old elevator or a high bridge may spark feelings of fear or anxiety.
 In these situations, some people are able to manage discomfort, control their fears and carry out daily activities without too much disruption.
 But a phobia produces a strong reaction of fear or anxiety.
 People with a phobia work hard to avoid certain situations, objects or places, and they may experience fear or anxiety even when the situation, object or place is not imminent.

 The DSM-5 names three anxiety disorders that contain the word phobia.

 - Individuals with specific phobia are fearful or anxious about or avoidant of specific objects or situations.